-Figure 1: Precast Hollowcore Floor on Interior Separating Wall
+Figure 1: Precast Hollowcore Floor on Separating Wall

-2.1.6 Separating Walls
+2.1.6 Compartment Walls

-The separating wall consists of the following:
+The compartment or separating wall consists of the following:

-- 4mm gypsum skin coat plaster

-- 12.5mm plasterboard slabs screw fixed to the polypropylene connectors

-- 64mm/75mm/100mm EPS board

-- Amvic ICF form with 150/200mm reinforced concrete core width

-- 64mm/75mm/100mm EPS board

-- 12.5mm plasterboard slabs screw fixed to the polypropylene connectors

-- 4mm gypsum skin coat plaster
+- 4mm gypsum skim coat plaster applied over the taped plasterboard joints or on the overall wall. - 12.5mm plasterboard slabs with reaction to fire classification of A2,s1-d0 screw fixed to the polypropylene connectors. - 64mm/75mm/85mm/100mm EPS board. - Amvic ICF form with 150/200mm reinforced concrete core width (see section 4.1 for detail). - 64mm/75mm/85mm/100mm EPS board. - 12.5mm plasterboard slabs with reaction to fire classification of A2,s1-d0 screw fixed to the polypropylene connectors. - 4mm gypsum skim coat plaster, applied over the taped plasterboard joints or on the overall wall.

-With regard to sound transmission, the Amvic ICF 200mm wall has a mass of 480kg/m^2 and this meets the requirements of Diagram 4 of TGD to Part E of the Building Regulations 1997 to 2019.
-The 150mm wall has been tested and found the meet the 53dBa requirement and can also be used
+Figure 3 shows the ICF form assembly detail with two options for creating the T-joint.
+With regard to sound transmission, the Amvic ICF 200mm core wall has a mass of 480kg/m and this meets the requirements of Diagram 4 of TGD to Part E of the Building Regulations.
+The 150mm core wall has been tested and found to meet the 53dBa requirement.

-With regard to fire, as the design is for use of 12.5mm gypsum plasterboard slabs screwed to the webs of the polypropylene connectors, the internal walls have a Class 0 rating and are acceptable for all areas according to the general provisions of Clause 2.1 of Section B2 of TGD to Part B of the Building Regulations 1997 to 2019, and Clause 2.4 of Section B7 of TGD Volume 2 to Part B of the Building Regulations 1997 to 2019.
+With regard to fire, as the design is for use of 12.5mm gypsum plasterboard slabs screwed to the webs of the polypropylene connectors, the internal walls shall meet or exceed a reaction to fire classification of B-s1,d0 and are acceptable for all areas according to the general provisions of Clause 2.1 of Section B2 of TGD to Part B of the Building Regulations, and Clause 2.4 of Section B7 of TGD Volume 2 to Part B of the Building Regulations

-Plasterboard lining may be omitted in the attic space of two storey housing, provided the space is a non-habitable area. (see Figure 5).
+Plasterboard lining may be omitted in the attic space of two storey housing, provided the space is a non-habitable area without permanent access.
+Hazardous items should not be stored in the attic space.
+A risk assessment must be carried out if the attic space is used to house mechanical or electrical equipment or becomes a habitable space.